Broin Trial History and Testimony Excerpts

 For decades smoking was allowed and even encouraged on airline flights.
 Unfortunately, during this time, Flight Attendants, who worked for hours in smoke-filled cabins, suffered long-lasting health effects from exposure to secondhand tobacco smoke.

-From the 1940s to the 1990s, tobacco smoke was common on airlines, in airline terminals, and in other public spaces.
+From the 1940s to the 1990s, tobacco smoke was every day on airlines, in airline terminals, and other public spaces.

-In the late 1960s, Patricia Young, an American Airlines Flight Attendant, along with other Flight Attendant colleagues, began her multi-pronged fight to eliminate smoking from airline cabins.
+In the late 1960s, Patricia Young, an American Airlines Flight Attendant, and other Flight Attendant colleagues began her multi-pronged fight to eliminate smoking from airline cabins.
 Later, Norma Broin, also an American Airlines Flight Attendant and non-smoker, joined the effort after she was diagnosed with lung cancer.

 1990s Broin Trial - Attorneys Stanley and Susan Rosenblatt